DerwenAI/ray_base/README.md

   * the Ray project has a long and coloful history of unexpected or undocumented breaking changes

-Overall, these blockers pose red-flags for enterprise customers who work within regulated enviornments accountable to independent security audits.
+Overall, these blockers pose red-flags for enterprise customers who work within regulated environments accountable to independent security audits.